 If you’re an HSBC UK current account customer (excluding Basic Bank Account), you may wish to consider one of these:

-An instant access saver can be useful if you’ll need to dip into your savings from time to time.
+An instant access savings account can be useful if you’ll need to dip into your savings from time to time.
 You may find the interest rate is lower, compared to a fixed rate savings account, but you won’t need to pay a fee for accessing your money.
 Some instant access savings accounts may offer a bonus if you don’t make a withdrawal.

 You may wish to consider one of these: